Today I was interviewed LIVE on TV. (You can watch the video HERE).

 Zeke sits beside an old man on the side of a misty riverbank.
 They throw their fishing lines into the water and talk.

-"What do you think your parents are doing?" the old man asks, tilting his fishing pole at a thirty degree angle.
+"What do you think your mom is doing?" the old man asks, tilting his fishing pole at a thirty degree angle.